yezkez10/tp/docs/DeveloperGuide.md

     4. Other incorrect view commands to try: `view`, `view /on x`, `...` (where x is past date)<br>
        Expected: Similar to previous.

+### Find Patients or Appointments

+1. Finding patients using their name
+   2. Prerequisite: None but good to have some patients in the list.
+   3. Test case: `find Alex` <br>
+   Expected: Patient list shows only the patients with the name `Alex`.
+   4. Test case: `find 01-01-2024` <br>
+   Expected: No patients found.
+Error details shown in the status message.
+   5. Test case: `find T1234567E` <br>
+   Expected: Similar to previous.
+8. Finding patients using their NRIC
+   1. Test case: `find_nric T1234567E` <br>
+       Expected: Patient list shows the one patient with the given NRIC.
+   2. Test case: `find_nric x12356e` <br>
+   Expected: No patients found.
+Error details shown in the status message.
+11. Finding appointments
+    1. Test case: `find_appt /on 01-01-2024` <br>
+    Expected: Appointment list shows all appointments on Jan 01, 2024.
+    2. Test case: `find_appt /n Alex` <br>
+    Expected: Appointment list shows all appointments for Alex.
+    3. Test case: `finda_appt /on 02/02/2024`<br>
+       Expected: No appointments will be displayed.
+Error details shown in the status message.`

 ### Saving data